techidaily/site-win11-tips/source/_posts/4-things-to-try-when-prime-videos-subtitles-arent-working-on-windows-11.md

 ## 2\.
 Eliminate Browser Issues

  If you access Prime Video via the web, your browser's corrupt cache data is probably causing the problem.
-You'll have to manually[clear your browser's cache data](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) to fix the issue.
+You'll have to manually [clear your browser's cache data](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) to fix the issue.

  Browser extensions usually help to increase productivity.
 But some extensions can do more harm than good.
 So,[disable all browser extensions](https://www.makeuseof.com/tag/how-to-clean-up-your-browser-extensions-the-easy-way/) from your browser and see if that fixes the subtitles not working in Prime Video.

  The problem can also occur due to an issue in the current version of your browser.
-In this case, you can[update your browser](https://www.makeuseof.com/how-to-update-chrome-firefox-edge-desktop-mobile/) to fix the issue.
+In this case, you can [update your browser](https://www.makeuseof.com/how-to-update-chrome-firefox-edge-desktop-mobile/) to fix the issue.

 ## 3\.
 Repair and Reset the Prime Video App